 Some parents erroneously think that when they adopt, they are counting down the years until the child is 18.
 They think they are adopting a remaining number of years, rather than a person who will live along life and be in their family forever, with a legacy lasting generations.
 Children nowadays are living with their parents into their late twenties and thirties.
 You are not only adopting a child, but the future grand children and great grandchildren.
 You are not only making a difference in their childhood, but you will be there for them when they need parenting advise, help transitioning careers, or someone to walk them down the aisle at their wedding.

 It’s not all about us, after all.
 We are not adopting to fulfill our needs, but to meet the needs of God’s children.
 Older children are no less in need of families, and our calling to care for orphaned children extends to all kid who lack a mother or father to care for them.

-Dr. Daniel Nehrbass, President
+written by Dr. Daniel Nehrbass, President